SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/setup_en.md

       2. Open the *Betas* tab.
       3. Select the desired version in the `Beta Participation` dropdown.
          Select `None` to use the most recent version.
-2. If you are running Linux (which includes Steam Deck):
+2. If you are running Linux (which includes Steam Deck) and have not used Remix mods before:
    1. Right-click on Rain World in the library and select *Properties...*
    2. Open the *General* tab.
    3. In the `LAUNCH OPTIONS` box, add `WINEDLLOVERRIDES="winhttp=n,b" %command%`.